adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 [2022-03-27: Created [issue](https://github.com/gorilla/handlers/issues/227) and [pull request](https://github.com/gorilla/handlers/pull/228).]

+### Quickies

+[2022-03-29: Added this section.]

+I keep finding more examples of code making mistakes.
+They help to drive home the points I'm trying to make, but they would bloat this post if I gave a section to every one.
+Instead I'm going to write some short bullets.

+* [sebest/xff](https://github.com/sebest/xff): Claims to be a `Forwarded` (RFC 7239) parser but is instead an XFF parser.
+It uses a leftmost-non-private algorithm, but doesn't document the risks (though there is a 6-year-old [issue](https://github.com/sebest/xff/issues/6)).
+The private IP ranges are incomplete. ([Created](https://github.com/sebest/xff/issues/14) [issues](https://github.com/sebest/xff/issues/15).)
+* [pbojinov/request-ip](https://github.com/pbojinov/request-ip): Falls back between XFF and many single-IP headers.
+Uses leftmost for XFF.
+Has no warning about dangers.
+Claims to support `Forwarded`, but just returns the whole value.
+Has issues and PRs to address some of this, but project seems abandoned.
+* [mo7zayed/reqip](https://github.com/mo7zayed/reqip): Based on the previous one, with all the same shortcomings.
+* [stanvit/go-forwarded](https://github.com/stanvit/go-forwarded): Takes the absolute rightmost, which is better than leftmost but still not right for all configurations.
+(Created [an issue](https://github.com/stanvit/go-forwarded/issues/2).)

 ## Advanced and theoretical pitfalls and attacks

 I've talked a lot about two attacks on rate limiters: avoiding being limited and exhausting server memory.
 I've done this because rate limiters are what led me to this topic and because causing a map of IPs to fill memory was an obvious danger in many implementations.